wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#int">Int</a></td>
 <td>

-Returns the total errors for a given time range and by provided tenant Id, environment Id and organization Id.
+Returns the total number of errors that occurred during the given time range for the specified combination of tenant ID, environment ID, and organization ID.

 </td>
 </tr>